 Romantic artworks about love involve stolen kisses, intimate recollections, sleepy days, eternal devotion, and passionate embraces.
 They say love is an art.
 But what about love seen through art?
 Romantic artworks about love are numerous.
-There are have been thousands of kisses and caresses seen in paintings and stone, enough to make anybody swoon.
-But there are some pieces that capture romantic love in a heart-stomping way.
-Here are they are, the ten most romantic artworks about love.
+There have been thousands of kisses and caresses seen in paintings and stone, enough to make anybody swoon.
+But some pieces capture romantic love in a heart-stomping way.
+Here they are, the 10 most romantic artworks about love.

-This is an intimate, rather than erotic, depiction, of two women laying in bed together.
+This is an intimate, rather than erotic, depiction of two women lying in bed together.
 There are three more paintings within this series, and while two of them are more overtly erotic, Toulouse-Lautrec focused on the natural, intimate love between the two women, rather than highly sexualizing them.

 This nighttime stroll with your lover sounds pretty nice, right?
 These verses, inscribed on the back of this 18th-century painting, come from a 12th-century Indian poem, Gita Govinda.
 They provide the source of inspiration and set the scene of private love between the god Krishna, and Radha the gopi (or cow herder).
 The couple’s love seems to almost brightly illuminate them within a dark landscape as they gaze into one another’s eyes.

 Tenderly clasping hands, lovingly leaning towards one another, while finding relaxing peace in each other’s company underneath a honeysuckle bower.
-Such is the scene that Peter Paul Rubens, the foremost baroque Flemish artist, paints of himself and of his new bride, Isabella Brant.
-The calm and content emotions seen on their faces, emanating from the countryside as well, speaks of the somewhat unappreciated quiet joy which love grants to couples.
+Such is the scene that Peter Paul Rubens, the foremost baroque Flemish artist, paints of himself and his new bride, Isabella Brant.
+The calm and content emotions seen on their faces, emanating from the countryside as well, speak of the somewhat unappreciated quiet joy that love grants to couples.

-6. Psyche Revived by Cupid’s Kiss, Antonio Canova
+6. Psyche Revived by Cupid’s Kiss by Antonio Canova

 In an exceptional moment of romantic love, we see Cupid as a young deity, lightly hovering over and gently embracing his lover, Psyche, who in turn encircles her arms around him, awakened from receiving his kiss.
 This is one of the most celebrated romantic artworks about love.
 If it has Cupid in it, you know it’s going to be romantic, but the devastating story of Cupid and Psyche seals the deal.
 Based on the story from the 2nd-century text Metamorphoses, by Lucius Apuleius Madaurensis, Cupid falls in love with the mortal Psyche – but we won’t ruin the whole story.
 Antonio Canova executes the delicate, beautiful figures in true Neoclassical style, and beautifully portrays the beauty of new love.

-7. The Kiss on the Sidewalk, Robert Doisneau
+7. The Kiss on the Sidewalk by Robert Doisneau

-A couple too intent on one another to notice anyone, or in fact anything else around them.
-Sure, this famous couple kissing whilst walking down a Parisian 1950 street amidst uncaring passersby were actually friends of Doisneau who knew they were being photographed.
+A couple too intent on one another to notice anyone or anything else around them.
+Sure, this famous couple kissing whilst walking down a Parisian 1950 street amidst uncaring passersby were friends of Doisneau who knew they were being photographed.
 Doisneau asked his friends to just act natural, while he slowly followed.
 But even though this could be construed as “staged” romance, the eye-for-no-one-else aspect of the photo is strong.
 It’s a photo of blissful love in the city of love.

 Golden tones throughout, a field of wildflowers, and a flower crown and vine crown.
 These all accompany one of Gustav Klimt’s – the famous Austrian symbolist artist – most famous paintings, and one of the most romantic artworks about love of all time.
 An embracing couple kneels in a field of flowers.
 The male figure tenderly holds the face of the female figure, who closes her eyes as she receives the kiss, which transmits a state of peaceful bliss to the viewer, making this one of the most tender romantic paintings of all time.

-9. Reclining Couple Reading a Love Letter, Kikugawa Eizan
+9. Reclining Couple Reading a Love Letter by Kikugawa Eizan

 This painting, by Italian artist Francesco Hayez, was his most famous work and encapsulates Italian Romanticism perfectly.
 But it also may have a political connotation, showing patriotism and urgency of the Risorgimento—the Italian unification social and political movement of the 19th century.
 But for whatever the reason for his flight, the urgency and passion behind the kiss easily transmits, placing it among the most romantic artworks about love.